mirage/mirage-www/tmpl/blog/2019-spring-retreat-roundup.md

 ## Learn OCaml as a unikernel

 The platform learn OCaml embeds an editor, top-level, and exercises into a HTTP server, and allows students to learn OCaml, and submit solutions via the web interface, where an automated grader runs unit tests etc. to evaluate the submitted solutions.
 Teachers can assign mandatory exercises, and have an overview how the students are doing.
-Learn OCaml used to be executable only on a Unix host, but has now been ported as a MirageOS unikernel, executable as a standalone virtual machine.
+Learn OCaml used to be executable only on a Unix host, but is now beeing ported into a MirageOS unikernel, executable as a standalone virtual machine.

 ## Network device driver (ixy)